BritishGeologicalSurvey/BritishGeologicalSurvey.github.io/_posts/2020-02-03-Technical-Documentation.md

 We now have a .rst ([ReStructuredText](https://docutils.readthedocs.io/en/sphinx-docs/user/rst/quickstart.html)) file with all the documentation and a folder with all the media assets.

 We made styling edits to the config file: [`docs/conf.py`](https://github.com/BritishGeologicalSurvey/Groundhog/blob/master/docs/conf.py) as outlined in the sphinx documentation to set titles, themes, favicons, logos.
-There are numerius themes available, but we chose to use the popular ["Read the Docs" theme](https://sphinx-rtd-theme.readthedocs.io/en/stable/).
+There are numerous themes available, but we chose to use the popular ["Read the Docs" theme](https://sphinx-rtd-theme.readthedocs.io/en/stable/).

 ```python
 # General information about the project.